Description of the Child Support Scheme

 The child support scheme (the scheme) aims to ensure that children receive an appropriate level of financial support from parents who are separated.

 The Department of Social Services (DSS) has the responsibility for the administration of the child support legislation and works to develop and improve child support policy to enable more effective delivery of the scheme.

-The Department of Human Services (DHS) delivers the scheme and provides services to parents and carers.
-DHS assists parents to apply for a child support assessment and facilitates the collection and transfer of child support payments.
-More information about the services provided by DHS to separated families can be found on the Human Services website or by calling DHS on 131 272.
+Services Australia delivers the scheme and provides services to parents and carers.
+Services Australia assists parents to apply for a child support assessment and facilitates the collection and transfer of child support payments.
+More information about the services provided by Services Australia to separated families can be found on the Services Australia website or by calling Services Australia on 131 272.